How To Connect Projector To Laptop

 • Home theatre projectors are used to create a mini-home theatre for watching movies at home.

-• Film projectors are used to show movies to the public in cinemas or movie theatres.
+• Film projectors are used to show movies in cinemas or theatres.

 • Finally, projectors are now utilized to display ads in airports, metro stations, and shopping malls.